Yunasawa/YNA-Portfolio-Unity/README.md

 > [!Note]
 > This portfolio showcases the games and projects I've built, highlighting my skills I gained during my developing progress.
 I'm always tinkering and learning new ways to push the boundaries within the Unity engine.
 >
 > I mainly targeting the techniques and skills for multiple genre of games.
-So that my projects are not about the amount, they are about the qualification and scale.
+So that my projects are diverse of usages and purposes.
 >
 > I like to handle "tough row and hoe" genres such as <b>Action RPG, Open World, Souls-like, Sandbox, RTS, etc </b> and also <b> Unity Editor tools </b>
 >